-The world is losing millions of lives due to Covid-19.
+The world is losing millions of lives due to Ureaplasma tests.
 We cannot leave our homes, either for work or for enjoyment.
-Life has become difficult, as everything is closed, including borders requiring a PCR travel test.
-And people have no clue when we will be relieved of this disease.
-The World Health Organisation is sitting hopelessly as well.
+Life has become difficult, as everything is closed, including borders requiring a Mycoplasma PCR test.
+People have no clue when we will be relieved of this disease.
+The World Health Organisation is also sitting hopelessly.
 This large spread is because we did not take the virus seriously when it struck before.

 Coronavirus is considered an unimportant part of the curriculum in many medical universities worldwide, mainly due to a lack of research and complexity.
 Now that this disease is upon us and killing people in thousands every day, we regret taking it lightly.
 The previous diseases were the wake-up call that we missed.
 If proper measures had been taken, we might not be in this mess.

-Since we are already in this pandemic, we have been told about the importance of preventive measures to protect ourselves and our fellow man from this disease.
+We must take preventive measures to protect ourselves and our fellow man from this disease.
 The simple act of wearing face masks when going outside and regular use of sterilisers can help us prevent this disease.
-Hand protection solutions are a great way to kill germs on the go without the need for soap and water.
+Hand protection solutions are a great way to kill Ureaplasma germs on the go without the need for soap and water.
 However, soap and water remove most of the dust and sticky particles.
 Hand disinfectants are still a great way to release germs when you cannot access soap and water.

 Importance of Hand Cleanser